 Use the French Bread setting of your machine, but remove the dough after the last kneading cycle before the baking cycle begins.
 Or, use the dough cycle, punch down to let air escape, let rise again (45 minutes to 1 hour), knead lightly, let rise again, form into loaves.

 Spray or lightly oil a large cookie sheet; sprinkle with cornmeal.

 Place loaves on prepared cookie sheet; cover with clean dish towel and let rise another hour.

-Preheat oven to 400 F. Place a pie plate on the lower rack of the oven; add about 1 inch of boiling water to the pie plate.
-Bake bread for 15 minutes; lower heat to 350 F. Bake for another 25 minutes.
+While loaves are rising, preheat oven to 400 F. Place a pie plate on the lower rack of the oven; add about 1 inch of boiling water to the pie plate.
+Bake bread for 15 minutes.